I've enjoyed photographing these Peregrine Falcons that nest along the cliffs in

 photograph the parents and fledglings as they fly, hunt, and feed - many times

+at eye level.
 We spend the morning shooting the falcons at either San Pedro or Rancho Palos

 Verdes, then we head

-normal songbirds and raptors, Huntington Beach also has a large population of
+Huntington Beach has a large population of

 Nutmeg Manniken, Pin-tailed Whydah, Orange-cheeked Waxbills, and the Red-whiskered